Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    ```

 5. Peer-to-Peer Probability coordination:
-   - Each peer is both server and client simultaneously during P2P.
+   - Each peer is both server and client simultaneously for robustness and resilience during  during P2P.
    - To Make the Agent cooperate with other peers, consider using this setup:
 ```